RELMYMathieu/HalogenGameEngine/README.md

 ## Disclaimer

 Please note that this engine is developed primarily as a learning tool by a hobbyist developer.
-While it aims to provide a robust set of features, it might not be suitable for large scale, professional game development (yet!).
+While it aims to provide a robust set of features, it will not be suitable for large scale, professional game development (yet?).

 ## Contact